jSantiago318/jSantiago318/README.md

 ⚡ My website: (In development)

-🎓 Sophmore at University of Puerto Rico - Mayaguez
+🎓 3rd year student at University of Puerto Rico - Mayaguez
 <!--
 **jSantiago318/jSantiago318** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.